willymcallister/willymcallister.github.io/_articles/opamp-realistic-exercise.md

 You can leave these values alone most of the time.

 We don't need this opamp any more.
-Please delete it.
+Please delete it from your schematic.
 {% endcapture %}{% include details.html %}

 Build a circuit,